 It is preferred that HMIS is utilized for CES implementation, however, non-HMIS participating agencies can make arrangements with participating HMIS users to enter data into HMIS.

 All households that receive a VI-SPDAT will be added to the Priority List and be given information about mainstream resources.

+If a participant discloses domestic violence (DV) or sexual assault (SA) at any point during the assessment, it should be asked if they want to be directly connected with their local DV/SA provider for shelter and/or services.
+If the participant declines, assessor should give contact information for local DV/SA provider and discuss safety planning tips with participant.

 Household Changes: